-The exchange application for all 2019-2020 programs is now open.
-The application deadline will be January 14, 2019 at midnight.
+The 2nd round for the exchange application for 2019-2020 programs is now open.
+See below for placements that are still available.
+The application deadline will be March 11, 2019 at midnight.

 - This application is for current Mount Allison students only who are interested in going on exchange to one of our partner universities in the 2019-20 academic year.
 If you are interested in going on exchange for the fall 2019 or winter 2020 term, please apply using this application.